Manoharsinhji Pradyumansinhji

-Manoharsinhji Pradyumansinhji Jadeja (18 November 1935 – 27 September 2018) was an Indian nobleman and politician.
+Manoharsinhji Pradyumansinhji Jadeja (18 November 1935 – 27 September 2018) was an Indian politician.

 Early life

 The eldest son of Pradyumansinhji Lakhajirajsinhji, the 14th Thakore Saheb, Manoharsinhji was born at the Ranjit Vilas Palace in Rajkot.
 He was educated at Rajkumar College, Rajkot, and at Elphinstone College, Mumbai.
-Manoharsinhji had a bachelor of arts honours degree, a bachelor of laws degree.
+Manoharsinhji had a bachelor of arts honours degree and a bachelor of laws degree.
 He was awarded a Master of Laws degree from the University of London.

 Cricketing career

 Like his father and grandfather (the 12th Thakore Saheb), Manoharsinhji was a keen cricketer, and made his first-class debut for Saurashtra against Gujarat in the 1955–56 Ranji Trophy, scoring 59 runs in his first innings.
 Manoharsinhji served as captain of the team from the 1957–58 season onwards, and was a regular in the team until his retirement after the 1963–64 season.
 Usually playing as a top order batsman, his highest first-class score (and only century) was an innings of 144 runs against Gujarat in December 1957.
 Overall, Manoharsinhji played 14 first-class matches, scoring 614 runs at an average of 29.23.